Sooraj1411/Hospitality-Project/README.md

 ## __Requirements__
-- *Power BI Desktop or Power BI Service to view and interact with the report.*
+- *Power BI Desktop or Power BI Service to view and interact with the report.*<br>

 <br><br>